Close Modal

 © Jesse Stone

-DIANE KEATON has starred in some of the most memorable films of the past forty years, including the Godfather trilogy, Annie Hall, Manhattan, Reds, Baby Boom, The First Wives Club, and Something's Gotta Give.
+Diane Keaton starred in some of the most memorable films of the past fifty years, including the Godfather trilogy, Annie Hall, Manhattan, Reds, Baby Boom, The First Wives Club, Something’s Gotta Give, and Book Club.
 Her many awards include the Golden Globe and the Academy Award.
-She is the author of the New York Times best-selling memoir Then Again and the essay collection Let's Just Say It Wasn't Pretty.
-Keaton lives with her daughter and son in Los Angeles.
+She was the author of three New York Times bestselling memoirs, Then Again, Let’s Just Say It Wasn’t Pretty, and Brother & Sister. among other works.
 View titles by Diane Keaton

 Excerpt